zenml-io/zenml-projects/time-series-forecast/README.md

 ### 5. [Enable](https://console.cloud.google.com/marketplace/product/google/aiplatform.googleapis.com?q=search&referrer=search&project=cloudguru-test-project) `Vertex AI API`

+To be able to use custom Vertex AI jobs, you first need to enable their API inside google cloud console.

 ### 6. Build a custom image from ZenML that will be used in the vertex step operator

 ```